-Get a second (and third, and fourth) opinion.
-Besides reading review sites, cross check with your network, and ask sales reps to put you in touch with their current customers.
+- Get multiple opinions.
+Besides reading review sites, cross-check with your network, and ask sales reps to put you in touch with their current customers for references.
+This will give you better insight into users' experiences.
 Leave no stone unturned.

-Create an assessment for each software.
+- Create an assessment for each event technology.
 Base it on your specific goals and strategy to make it worth your while.
 Event technology assessments help you generate awareness, manage registrations, and measure your success.

-Choose software that aligns with your business plan.
+- Choose event tech that aligns with your business plan.
 It’s good to keep the big picture in mind.
 As with your goals, reference the goals of the company at large to see if the software you choose aligns with what you’re all really trying to achieve.

 Wrapping Up: Event Technology Takeaways

 Besides providing event planners with data-backed insights, streamlined workflows, and increased attendee engagement, event technology has become a staple for modern productivity.

 To wrap-up, here are some main ideas to keep in mind:

 - Choose wisely.
 There are many types of event software, each with its own set of strengths and weaknesses.
 Create a tech stack based on your goals and the compatibility of those corresponding technologies.